Detection of hidden photon dark matter using the direct excitation of transmon qubits

+Note that the scheme is agnostic to the concept of ``detection volume'' since the excitation rate solely depends on the local electric field around the qubits.
+At the high-frequency regime this is a distinct advantage over the cavity-based haloscope experiments where the signal power is suppressed by $\sim 1/f^3$ due to the dwindling resonant radius.

+Two methods are possible for detecting the excitation; for searching large $\epsilon$ yielding substantially high excitation rate ($p_* > O(10\%)$) the characteristic Rabi modulation can be measured that can be easily differentiated from the noise; for smaller $\epsilon$, the repetitive counting experiments (further discussed in the following section) is powerful despite the higher dark counts, allowing one to probe $p_*$ as low as $10^{-4}$.

-\underline{\it Experimental setup and the measurement protocol}: A typical setup for transmon measurements~\cite{gao2021practical} is employed in the search, which is briefly described as follows.
-A transmon and the readout resonator are fabricated on a silicon or sapphire substrate chip, which are capacitively coupled through a Coplanar Waveguide (CPW) transmission line on the same chip.
-The chip is mounted on a printed circuit board to interface the CPW and the coaxial cables via the wire bonding.
-These are packaged in a metallic shield thermally attached to the mixing chamber plate of the dilution refrigerator and cooled down to $\sim 10$~mK.
-The standard dispersive readout~\cite{wallraff2005approaching} is used to determine the qubit state, i.e., a microwave pulse is sent to the readout resonator on the qubit chip and the state-dependent amplitude/phase of the transmitted signal is measured.
-The transmitted signal undergoes the staged amplification by first the quantum amplifiers (e.g., Josephson parametric amplifier~\cite{aumentado2020superconducting} or Josephson traveling wave parametric amplifier~\cite{macklin2015near}), heterostructure field effect transistor amplifiers, and the ordinary room temperature amplifiers to achieve a good single-shot readout fidelity.
+\underline{\it Experimental setup and the measurement protocol}: A typical setup for transmon measurements~\cite{gao2021practical} is adopted in the search.
+The transmon is assumed to be in the X-mon~\cite{barends2013coherent} or the conventional dumbbell~\cite{deng2023titanium} architecture, which is either packaged with a Coplanar Waveguide (CPW) resonator on a chip surrounded by a metallic shield or housed in a microwave cavity~\cite{Paik3DImplementation} for the readout.
+The readout resonator is fabricated so that the detuning from the qubit frequency is within a few GHz, for which multiple samples can be created to cover a wide frequency scan range.
+The sample is thermally attached to the mixing chamber plate of the dilution refrigerator and cooled down to $\sim 10$~mK.
+The dispersive readout~\cite{wallraff2005approaching} is used to determine the qubit state.
+A sequential amplification by the quantum amplifiers (e.g., JPA~\cite{aumentado2020superconducting} or JTWPA~\cite{macklin2015near}) at 10~mK stage, low-temperature amplifiers (e.g. HEMT~\cite{HEMT}) at the 4K stage, and the ordinary room temperature amplifiers is used to ensure a good single-shot readout fidelity.

-For the detection of the DM signal, we consider the following protocol.
-A single or multiple SQUID-based transmon qubit(s) are used for the search, where the number of qubits is denoted as $n_{\rm q}$. \begin{itemize} \item[1.]
-All the qubits are set to the ground state at $t=0$, and are left for the evolution until $t=\tau$.
+A repetitive counting experiment is employed to detect small excitation rate $p^*$ using the protocol as follow, using a single or multiple SQUID-based transmon qubit(s) tuned to the same frequency.
+For the multiple qubit setup, the independent readout are considered, mainly assuming the operation in the currently available frequency-tunable NISQ machines (e.g., Google Sycamore~\cite{google_roadmap}).